 The Power of Exemplary Role Models

-Abstract: Personal role models can profoundly impact our values and aspirations, resulting in exception inspiration or devastating iniquity.
+Abstract: Personal role models can profoundly impact our values and aspirations, resulting in exceptional inspiration or devastating iniquity.
 Nicholas Comninellis explores the power of role models and how these impact development of social movements, citing illustrations from his personal life and the genesis of INMED.
 Deliberate selection and rejection of persons to emulate and with whom to partner is a vital life skill.
-Dr. Comninellis concludes with a challenge for personal integrity and action on behalf of the world¹s most forgotten people.
+Dr. Comninellis concludes with a challenge for personal integrity and action on behalf of the world’s most forgotten people.

 From Inspiration To Mobilization

 Abstract: It is human nature to defend.
 Whom will you defend?
 It is human nature to step up to a challenge.
 What challenge will you choose?
 Today we witness marvelous progress in healthcare: robotic surgery, miracle cancer drugs, vision correction procedures.
-Yet on the parameter of our communities both in North America and abroad live multitudes of people who are barred from these innovations because of poverty, illiteracy, culture, and distance.
+Yet on the perimeter of our communities both in North America and abroad live multitudes of people who are barred from these innovations because of poverty, illiteracy, culture, and distance.
 Healthcare professionals often possess a virtuous desire to serve the poorest of the poor.
 But how do we move from feelings of inspiration to deliberate steps of action?
 This presentation takes advantage of popular stories of individuals who move from inspiration to mobilization.

 From Rescue To Resilience

 Abstract: Disasters and epidemic disease continue to mark this new century: Haiti’s earthquake, Pakistan’s flood, measles’ blight, and Zimbabwe’s cholera.
 The heartening response from many is to donate personal time, talent, and treasures to provide rescue and assistance to those in distress.
-But even well intentioned efforts have their limitations.
+But even well-intentioned efforts have their limitations.
 We must move beyond the rescue mentality and pursue those interventions that actually build more resilient communities.
 These interventions often include economic development, improvements in basic literacy, and proven effective health interventions.
-We must also invest into equipping local healthcare personnel to provide for their own.
+We must also invest in equipping local healthcare personnel to provide for their own.

 Health Through The Eyes Of Culture

 Abstract: Many culturally influenced behaviors have important health consequences.
 As we better understand culture, we can become more effective health promoters.
 “Culture” itself is an integrated system of learned behavior patterns.
 Most cultures contain a broad mixture of both “scientific” and “traditional” viewpoints.
 Cultures can be effectively understood in terms of their perspectives on human nature, the relationship of humans to nature, their sense of time, their perspective on activity, and influence of social relationships.
 To effectively promote health in a new cultural context, one must apply the most basic principles of cultural adaptation: Observe, Understand and Adjust.
 Frequently say to your national colleagues, “Help me to understand why…” Asking questions maintains self-respect and creates ownership.
 Improvement in health behavior is a process built on trust and relationship.
-This presentation includes case studies and interactive use of role-play to enhance the learning experience.
+This presentation includes case studies and interactive use of role-playing to enhance the learning experience.